-The New Albany Floyd County Consolidated School Corporation requires that students attend each day that school is in session.
-Each day of school is part of a sequential learning process, so missing even one day impacts your child's learning.
+The New Albany Floyd County Consolidated School Corporation requires that students attend each day the school is in session.
+Each day of school is part of a sequential learning process therefore; missing even one day without good cause should be avoided.
+Our schools are committed to recognizing and celebrating students and classrooms with exemplary attendance.